 We are told the expectation of procurement is changing.
 For years it has been a function that did not have a seat at the board, yet it is now expected to make an impact beyond delivering bottom line savings.
 Despite this, Deloitte’s 2018 CPO survey stated that ‘51% of procurement leaders believe their current teams do not have sufficient levels of skills and capabilities to deliver on their procurement strategy’.
-Tom Graham, a Consultant in Berwick Partners’ Procurement and Supply Chain practice, investigates how the changing expectations of the procurement function impacts its practitioners and leaders.
+We investigate how the changing expectations of the procurement function impacts its practitioners and leaders.

 Stephanie shared her insights and experiences on moving into the procurement function later in her career, and how this influenced her decisions when building successful teams of varied backgrounds and diverse thoughts: